sebastienroy/shutter_lover_remote_app/README.md

 1. Install Python packages:
    See <https://www.python.org/downloads/>

-   On the installer panel, click on "Customize installation"
+   On the installer panel:
    ![Python installation panel](pictures/PythonInstall.png)

+   - **select the checkbox "Add python.exe to PATH"**
+   - click on "Customize installation"

    Then check that at least the following options are selected:
    - pip